iridia-ulb/blockchain-simulations/README.md

-# Run blockchain-based robot swarm experiments
+# Blockchain-based robot swarm experiments in simulation

 This repository contains the setup and control loops for running blockchain-based experiments in a simuluation using ARGoS, Docker containers, and Ethereum.